sisiwei/nyu-spring-tutorials/week1.md

 __How does Github work exactly?__

-Four basic commands to sync the code on our computer to the repository hosted on Github:
+Four basic commands to sync the code on our computer to the repository hosted on Github

 ```
 git status